 Manufacturer: Logitech | Price: $58.60 (INR 4,295)

-If you’re looking for a step up from the 402, the G502 hero comes in roughly the same design but the buttons are slightly better placed and feel more premium.
-There’s also a freely scrolling mouse wheel that supports horizontal scrolling and of course, fully customisable RGB lighting all around.
+If you’re looking for a step up from the 402, the G502 hero comes in roughly the same design, but the buttons are slightly better placed and feel more premium.
+There’s also a freely scrolling mouse wheel that supports horizontal scrolling and fully customisable RGB lighting.

-The mouse comes with the ultrafast Hero 16k sensor and has the same ergonomic shape as its predecessors.
+The mouse has the ultrafast Hero 16k sensor and the same ergonomic shape as its predecessors.

 You can get the Logitech G502 Hero here